Garlic Butter Noodles (4-Min Sauce, Simple Ingredients)

 No ratings yet

 Garlic butter noodles tossed in a 4-minute homemade garlic sauce.
 No cream, no cheese—just bold, simple flavor.
+Want to follow the recipe step by step?
+Jump here for step-by-step photos.

 Servings 2 Servings